 See this video comparison and read more below

 The Dodge Hellcat Challenger offers more than 700 horsepower, which is significantly more than his little brother the 485 HP Challenger SRT.
-You’ve probably seen the Challenger advertised everywhere as the most powerful production muscle car and it’s no wonder, considering the amount of horses packed into this car.
-Weighing in at 4,449 pounds, it includes a manual transmission and it’s well suited for driving around town.
+You have probably seen the Challenger advertised everywhere as the most powerful production muscle car and it is no wonder, considering the amount of horses packed into this car.
+Weighing in at 4,449 pounds, it includes a manual transmission and it is well suited for driving around town.
 On the inside, the interior includes accent stitching with big seats that feature large side bolsters.

 Chevy has produced the new Camaro Z/28 which is equipped with the engine from the Corvette Z06 and features 505 horsepower.
 The newest version, the Z06 gets up to 650 HP from the supercharged 6.2 LT4.